lytedev/thebrianmethod.fun/README.md

 ## Developing

 The simplest way to get up and running is to use any basic web server.
-I recommend Python's built-in http server module.
+I recommend Python's built-in HTTP server module.

 * Install Python 3
 * `cd public && python3 -m http.server`